 The reconnection requirement a job seeker must meet to end a payment suspension may vary.
-Generally, job seekers who have committed a mutual obligation failure will be able to end their payment suspension once they contact their employment services provider and re-engage with their activity or attend an appointment.
+Generally, payment suspensions are lifted once the job seeker who has committed a mutual obligation failure contacts their employment services provider - or the digital contact centre as appropriate - and re-engages with their activity or attends an appointment.
 In addition to payment suspension until re-engagement, every failure by job seekers to meet their requirements in the Green Zone or Warning Zone without valid reason will result in accrual of a demerit.

 Act reference: SS(Admin)Act section 42AF Compliance action for mutual obligation failures

-For most mutual obligation failures committed without valid reason, a job seeker will incur 1 demerit.
-A record of the job seeker's demerits will be kept on the IT system and the number of demerits accrued will determine when they should undergo a capability interview (184.108.40.206) (generally after 3 demerits) or capability assessment (220.127.116.11) (generally after 5 demerits) and ultimately whether they should enter the Penalty Zone and become subject to penalties for future failures, because they can now be considered to have 'persistently committed mutual obligation failures'.
+For most mutual obligation failures committed without valid reason, a job seeker will incur one demerit.
+A record of the job seeker's demerits is kept on the IT system and the number of demerits accrued determines when they should undergo a capability interview (188.8.131.52) (generally after 3 demerits) or capability assessment (184.108.40.206) (generally after 5 demerits).
+Demerits also ultimately determine whether the job seeker should enter the Penalty Zone and become subject to penalties for future failures, because they can at that point be considered to have 'persistently committed mutual obligation failures'.

-Failures relating to job interviews (failing to attend an interview or act on a referral to a job or acting in a manner that could result in a job offer not being made) result in the job seeker immediately undergoing a capability interview or, if they have already had a capability interview, a capability assessment, regardless of the number of demerits already accrued.
+When the job seeker commits a failure relating to job interviews (failing to attend an interview or act on a referral to a job or acting in a manner that could result in a job offer not being made), they will immediately undergo either a capability interview or, if they have already had a capability interview, a capability assessment, regardless of the number of demerits already accrued.

-Neither the application of demerits nor the finding, following a capability assessment, that a job seeker is capable of meeting their requirements and should therefore enter the Penalty Zone are decisions under social security law.
-They are the administrative mechanisms for a decision maker to be satisfied, when considering a mutual obligation failure, that a person has persistently committed mutual obligation failures and should therefore be subject to a penalty for their latest failure.
+Neither the application of demerits nor the finding that a job seeker is capable of meeting their requirements (and, if this is determined as a result of a capability assessment, that the job seeker should therefore enter the Penalty Zone) are decisions under social security law.
+They are the administrative mechanisms to satisfy a decision maker, when considering a mutual obligation failure, that a person has persistently committed mutual obligation failures and should therefore be subject to a penalty for their latest failure.
 These administrative mechanisms and the following rules pertaining to them are set out in a legislative instrument (Social Security (Administration) (Non-Compliance) Determination 2018 (No. 1)).

-Demerits are based on the provider's assessment of the job seeker's reasons for non-compliance in relation to the requirement that they have failed to meet.
-A demerit is added to a job seeker's record where a failure has occurred but is not confirmed until the provider has spoken to the job seeker about the failure and determined that a valid reason does not exist.
+The accrual of demerits are based on the provider's assessment of the job seeker's reasons for non-compliance in relation to the requirement that they have failed to meet.
+A demerit is added to a job seeker's record where a failure has occurred, but the demerit is not confirmed until the provider has spoken to the job seeker about the failure and determined that a valid reason does not exist.